hmisonne/Perudo_Java_Game/README.md

 ## Project Structure Overview

-To build this Perudo game, I created 4 classes.
+To build this Perudo game, I created 5 classes.
 Here is the non-exhaustive description of each class.

+A **Dice** Class which holds:
+- `int value`: an integer value from 1 to 6;
+- Methods to retrieve the value and generate a new random integer between 1 and 6.

 A **Player** Class which holds:
 - `String name`: the name of each player
-- `int[] diceValues`: An array of 5 integers with a random value from 1 to 6, representing dice values'.
+- `ArrayList<Dice>`: An array of 5 Dice with a random value from 1 to 6, representing dice values'.
 For example:`[1,2,6,6,4]`
 - Methods to get the diceValues, shuffleDice, looseADie.

 A **RobotPlayer** Class which inherits from the **Player** Class and holds: